santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/SSIS--DQS--MDS-%2D-From-SQL-On-Prem/(SSIS)-SQL-Server-Integration-Services,-MDS,--DQS/VMAS.md

 7) Troubleshooting

-   - If there are any problems in making changes to template ask kuttka@microsoft.com
+   - If there are any problems in making changes to template ask VMAS Help

    - Custom environment will need to install windows VM 3GB & then install SQL Server individually (SQL files found) computer->network->sqlbuilds->releases

-   - VM cannot run for longer than 8 hours or extend quota for a week. ask  kuttka@microsoft.com
+   - VM cannot run for longer than 8 hours or extend quota for a week.